shearn89/puppet-toughen/README.md

 ## Description

-This is a puppet module and example profiles that applies the CIS hardening controls as detailed in the documents available under 'Guides'.
+This is a puppet module that applies the CIS hardening controls as detailed in the documents referenced in `guides.txt`.

 The aim of me writing my own module is to lay out the controls in a manner that I feel is readable and easy to understand, whilst also providing flexibility to